awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

-# About the SSM Document AWS\-RunPatchBaselineAssociation<a name="patch-manager-about-aws-runpatchbaselineassociation"></a>
+# About the AWS\-RunPatchBaselineAssociation SSM document<a name="patch-manager-about-aws-runpatchbaselineassociation"></a>

 Like the `AWS-RunPatchBaseline` document, `AWS-RunPatchBaselineAssociation` performs patching operations on instances for both security related and other types of updates\.
 You can also use the document `AWS-RunPatchBaselineAssociation` to apply patches for both operating systems and applications\. \(On Windows Server, application support is limited to updates for Microsoft applications\.\)

 **Note**
 `AWS-RunPatchBaselineAssociation` is not currently supported for on\-premises servers and virtual machines \(VMs\) in a hybrid environment\.

-This document supports EC2 instances for both Linux and Windows \.
-The document will perform the appropriate actions for each platform, invoking a Python module on Linux instances and a PowerShell module on Windows instances\.
+This document supports EC2 instances for Linux, macOS, and Windows Server \.
+The document will perform the appropriate actions for each platform, invoking a Python module on Linux and macOS instances, and a PowerShell module on Windows instances\.

 `AWS-RunPatchBaselineAssociation`, however, differs from `AWS-RunPatchBaseline` in the following ways:
-+ When you use the `AWS-RunPatchBaselineAssociation` document, you can specify a tag key\-pair in the document's `BaselineTags` parameter field\.
++ When you use the `AWS-RunPatchBaselineAssociation` document, you can specify a tag key pair in the document's `BaselineTags` parameter field\.
 If a custom patch baseline in your account shares these tags, Patch Manager uses that tagged baseline when it runs on the target instances instead of the currently specified "default" patch baseline for the operating system type\.

   Both of the following formats are valid for your `BaselineTags` parameter: